00:00

 In this article, I'd like to present six of the show's quizzes, specifically those that relate to America.
 Of course, the quiz involves a lively exchange between the quizmaster and the contestants, with plenty of unrelated trivia, random jokes, and off-topic discussions.
 For the sake of brevity, however, I'll skip those tangents.

 This article presents the "Question" posed in the video, followed by "Thinking Time," which includes some of the questions the participants asked the quiz master, and finally the "Answer" to the question.
-If you want to try answering on your own, consider pausing after the Thinking Time section to make a guess before reading the answer.

 Question 1